ankitalodha05/-Deploy-a-Python-Flask-App-to-AWS-EKS-using-CI-CD/README.md

 ### **Conclusion**

 This project sets up a full DevOps pipeline to deploy a Python Flask application on Kubernetes using AWS EKS.
 Jenkins handles the CI/CD workflow, Terraform provisions cloud infrastructure, and Docker manages container builds.
-This system supports automation, scalability, and repeatability for cloud-native deployments.
+The SSH and Docker permissions setup ensures secure and seamless build operations for Jenkins in a production-ready environment.